 But, being the cheaper kind of film, it also has its disadvantages.
 For instance, when installed incorrectly, it can result in an unattractive bubbled appearance.
 Another important thing to point out is that some installation experts say it doesn’t block as much heat as other kinds of films.
 Furthermore, the UV rays of the sun could break down the dye overtime.

-Metalized Window Film
+Metalized Commercial Window Film

 In comparison to dyed tint, metalized window film consists of several other layers.
 It has a base layer of adhesive that connects it to your window, followed by another layer of film that blocks UV radiation that is also bonded to a metalized layer.
 Lastly, it has a top coat of protective film that is scratch-resistant.
 In addition to this, it often blocks out everything except ten to forty of the light.

-Metalized tint is effective at blocking heat since it reflects it before it even enters the car due to its metallic particles.
+Metalized film is effective at blocking heat since it reflects it before it even enters the car due to its metallic particles.
 As a matter of fact, it also blocks glare very efficiently.
 And unlike dyed film, it does not fade over time and is extremely durable.

-Hybrid Tinting Film
+Hybrid Glass Film

 Hybrid films are designed to provide car owners with the pros of both dyed and metalized films but without their cons.
 It consists of an adhesive layer, a dyed layer, a metalized layer, and a protective top coat bonded by laminating adhesive.

 One of the great reasons why most people prefer hybrid films is because it blocks both heat and UV rays effectively due to its metal content.
-Contrarily, it doesn’t interfere with cell phones or radio signals because it has less metal compared to metalized tint.
+Contrarily, it doesn’t interfere with cell phones or radio signals because it has less metal compared to metalized films.

 This kind of car tint has fewer disadvantages that its original counterparts but it’s important to realize that it’s more costly compared to the basic dyed film.